 My Grandmother was one such beacon, an indomitable little woman; she lost her husband, my grandfather quite suddenly of heart attack, I was quite little at that time.
 She was the matriarch of the clan…6 sons, 2 daughters and numerous nephews and nieces, but she never once, as far as I can remember, was dependant on anyone in managing the farm.
 Family for her, she always told us, would always be there whenever she needed them.
-She would always say that if you can't count on family in life, then there is little else you can count on.
+She would always say that if you cannot count the r on family in life, then there is little else you can count on.

 The family never let her down…uncles, aunts, cousins, all came together and she was the pivot.
-These get-together’s became a family jamboree.
+These get-togethers became a family a jamboree.